0

 Warmer Temperatures

-• The timing of runoff is projected to shift earlier in the spring, which may reduce late summer stream flows.
+• Streamflow: The timing of runoff is projected to shift earlier in the spring by 1 to 4 weeks due to warming.
 Runoff timing changes will likely occur regardless of changes in precipitation.
+Annual streamflow reductions could be between -5% to -30% compared to 1971-2000 averages.

 Incorporating Future Climate into Scenario Planning